victorlaiyeeteng/tp/docs/DeveloperGuide.md

 ### 4. `edit-plan`

 The `edit-plan` command is done similarly to the original `edit` command in AddressBook.
 It allows users to edit the details of their plans which will be updated accordingly in the Ui.
+The `edit-plan` command is executed by the `Logic`, then parsed by the AddressBookParser.
+It then creates a `EditPlanCommandParser`.
+This is then used to parse the command.
+This results in a `EditPlanCommand` object.
+The `.execute()` method of the `EditPlanCommand` object is then invoked by `Logic`.
+The command then communicates with `Model` when it is executed.
 This mechanism is facilitated by the `Model` interface through the following operations:

 * `Model#getFilteredPlanList()` - Gets the list of Plans.
 * `Model#setPlan(Plan, Plan)` -